 This is my post-publish content marketing routine.
 This is what I do to drive traffic to my site.
 I hope it inspires you to make your own distribution routine.
 You should make it a habit and do it after publishing each and every post.
 It is your job to distribute your content wherever you can and this will help increase your reach and audience.
 Aim to spend 50% of your time creating the content, and the other 50% promoting that content.

-Optimize your posts according to the social network
+Optimize your approach for the individual social network

 Let’s get started.
-I have split my routine between tasks I do for each and every post I publish, and tasks I do selectively for some special posts that I want to put even more emphasis on.
+I have split my blog post marketing routine between tasks I do for each and every post I publish, and tasks I do selectively for some special posts that I want to put even more emphasis on.

 Tasks I always do